Associate Professor Craig Campbell

 history of secondary education, history of adolescence, history of schooling, school choice

 Craig joined the University of Sydney as a historian of education in 1994.
 He has researched and written extensively in the history of Australian secondary education and adolescence.
-In recent times he has also written in the sociology area, working on social classes and schooling and school choice.
+In recent times he has also written on educational sociology and policy.

 His work was recognised on three occasions by funding from the Australian Research Council.